logzio/logz-docs/README.md

   * Changes to our OpenAPI file
   * Changes to our config file
-  * Changes to contributor information, other than your own
+  * Changes to another contributor's information

 If you want to suggest a change or report an error in any of these files, please [open an issue](https://github.com/logzio/logz-docs/issues/new?template=docs-issue.md).